rricharz/pidp11-rpi5/README.md

 Please report problems to rricharz77@gmail.com

+This software has been modified to allow any user, not just pi, to install it, and to run on the 64-bit OS.
+It might therefore also be of interest for Raspberry 4 users running the 64-bit version of the OS.

+If you want to use it on the Raspberry Pi 4, just type

+    sudo /opt/pidp11/bin/setrpi4.sh

+bevore you proceed with step 4 of the installation instructions.
+The following command reverts back to the Raspberry Pi 5:

+    sudo /opt/pidp11/bin/setrpi5.sh

 Thanks to the following PiDP-11 users who helped with the modifications.
 Sorry if I forgot anybody, just let me know